Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Flavor instability for non-vanishing vacuum mixing

 \section{Flavor instability for non-vanishing vacuum mixing}

-In this section, we investigate the impact of $\omega$ in the development of flavor instabilities.
-First, we outline the role of $\omega$ through a perturbative expansion.
-Then we explore the role of the linear corrections due to $\omega$ for our four benchmark cases.
-We also investigate whether the effect of $\omega$ could be taken into account by introducing effective angular distributions of an equivalent system with $\omega=0$.
+In this section, we intend to investigate how the flavor unstable region in the right panel of Fig.~\ref{fig:Alpha_times_Sigma_and_Angular_Dist} is modified by the presence of $\omega \neq 0$.
+To this purpose, first we consider a few examples of ELN angular distributions that are unstable despite the absence of ELN zero-crossings in the angular distribution.
+Then, we outline the role of $\omega$ through a perturbative expansion and explore the role of the linear corrections due to $\omega$ for our four benchmark cases.
+We also illustrate how the effect of $\omega$ can be taken into account by introducing effective angular distributions in an equivalent system with $\omega=0$; this approach is especially useful to explain why ELN configurations that are stable for $\omega \rightarrow 0$ become unstable for $\omega \neq 0$.